benregn/easytmdb/README.rst

         pip install tmdbsimple

-  (pip won't accept underscores so I am going to update the name soon.)
-- Download the .zip (or .tar.gz) file from PyPI and install it yourself
+- Download the .zip or .tar.gz file from PyPI and install it yourself
-- Download the `source from Github` and install it yourself If you install it yourself, be sure to also install requests_.
+- Download the `source from Github` and install it yourself If you install it yourself, also install requests_.

 .. _source from Github: http://github.com/celiao/tmdbsimple
 .. _requests: http://www.python-requests.org/en/latest/